All People's Party (Namibia): 2015 local and regional elections

-In the 2015 Namibian local and regional elections the APP won 4 council seats.
+In the 2015 Namibian local and regional elections, the APP won 4 council seats.

 2014 general election

-In the 2014 Namibian general election the APP gained 2 seats in parliament.
+In the 2014 Namibian general election, the APP gained 2 seats in parliament.

 2009 general election

 In the 2009 Namibian general election campaign, the party leadership consisted of President Shixwameni, Vice President Reinhold Madala Nauyoma, Secretary General Mukuve Marcellus Mudumbi and National chairman Herbert Shixwameni.
-All four of which were activists in the Namibia National Students Organisation.
+All four were activists in the Namibia National Students Organisation.

 In October 2009, the party and the Rehoboth Ratepayers' Association, a local political party in Rehoboth in the Hardap Region, agreed to a collective agreement to cooperate in the 2009 general elections.
 The leader of the association, Lukas de Klerk, said it was a way for Rehoboth to have representation in the Namibian National Assembly.
 De Klerk was listed at the sixth position for the party on the list for National Assembly.

 Party President Ignatius Shixwameni was elected to the National Assembly with the party.
 The party garnered 10,795 (1.3 percent) of votes for the National Assembly.
-The party joined with other opposition parties to contest the conduct and outcome of the 2009 National Assembly election, bringing forth a legal challenge aiming to declare the election null and void.
+It party joined other opposition parties in contesting the conduct and outcome of the 2009 National Assembly election, bringing forth a legal challenge aiming to declare the election null and void.

 2004 local and regional elections

-Although the party was founded after the 2004 Namibian local and regional elections it participated in the regional by-election in the Tobias Hainyeko constituency in October 2008.
+Although the party was founded after the 2004 Namibian local and regional elections, it participated in the regional by-election in the Tobias Hainyeko constituency in October 2008.
 However, it received only 164 votes, compared to 5,526 for SWAPO.
 The other political parties contesting the election withdrew two days prior to the election.